sounak200/Playstore-EDA-/README.md

 - Top 5 apps with the most installs that have their reviews
 - App Category vs rating.
 Is there a particular category that is having a higher rating.
 - Type of apps installed vs genre

+# Describtion about the project -

+As a data analyst, I performed a thorough analysis of the Google Play Store data.
+This included cleaning the data by removing null values and duplicates by utilizing the Pandas, Numpy and Matplotlib, Seaborn libraries to create comprehensive data visualizations.
+Through this process, I was able to uncover valuable insights and provide meaningful answers to challenging problem statements.
+My technical expertise and attention to detail allowed me to effectively analyze and present the data, providing valuable contributions to the project.

+I have employed my strong analytical skills to identify trends and patterns within the data.
+This involved utilizing advanced statistical techniques and data visualization methods to effectively communicate the findings.
+Furthermore, I constantly assessed the validity and reliability of the data, ensuring that the results were accurate and trustworthy.
+My passion for data analysis and commitment to producing high-quality work allowed me to deliver valuable insights to the stakeholders.
+Overall, I am confident that my skills and experience have made a significant impact on the project, contributing to its success.